Deuteronomy 33

 9Who said unto his father and to his mother, I have not seen him; neither did he acknowledge his brethren, nor knew his own children: for they have observed thy word, and kept thy covenant.

 This refers to the moment after the golden calf (Exodus 32:25-29).
 When Israel had fallen into idolatry, the Levites alone took up swords for God's cause.
 They abandoned family loyalty for covenant loyalty.
 Jesus echoed this: "He that loveth father or mother more than me is not worthy of me" (Matthew 10:37).
-Levi was blessed not despite this radical choice, but because of it.
+Levi was blessed precisely because of this radical choice.

 10They shall teach Jacob thy judgments, and Israel thy law: they shall put incense before thee, and whole burnt sacrifice upon thine altar.